-Thank you for the opportunity to present the position of the Department of Interior on S. 2511, a bill to establish the Kenai Mountains-Turnagain Arm National Heritage

-Corridor Area in the State of Alaska.
+Thank you for the opportunity to present the position of the Department of Interior on S. 2511, a bill to establish the Kenai Mountains-Turnagain Arm National Heritage Corridor Area in the State of Alaska.

-The Administration believes that the designation of the Kenai Mountains-Turnagain Arm area of Alaska as a National Heritage Area (NHA) would recognize the nationally distinctive history of the region and, therefore, supports the purpose of S. 2511.
-The Administration, however, must oppose S. 2511, as currently drafted, but would support the bill if amended to:
+The Administration believes that the designation of the Kenai Mountains-Turnagain Arm area of Alaska as a National Heritage Area (NHA) would recognize the nationally distinctive history of the region and, therefore, supports the purposes of S. 2511, as currently drafted, but would support the bill if amended to: